RamitSarker29/Leetcode/0017-letter-combinations-of-a-phone-number/README.md

 Each combination has length `n`.

-Therefore:

 ### Time Complexity

 ```text
 O(4ⁿ × n)
 ```

-This includes the cost of constructing/storing each resulting string.
+This includes constructing and storing the resulting strings.

 ### Space Complexity